 You'll usually need:

-at least 1 A level for a foundation degree
+at least 1 A level, or equivalent, for a foundation degree

 Your tasks will depend on which area of pharmacy you work in, and could include:

 dispensing medicines in a community pharmacy, hospital or a GP practice clinic